 7) Old and New Castle Complex in Grodno

 Grodno Old Castle

 It is a historical complex of fortifications of XI-XIX centuries.
 The original castle was built as a wooden fortress.
-After a fire in 1398, Duke Vytautas built a Gothic five-turret Upper Castle, later known as the Old Castle.
+After a fire in the end of 14th century, Duke Vytautas built a Gothic five-turret Upper Castle, later known as the Old Castle.

 The castle is located on a high and steep hill on the right bank of the Neman.
-The length of the fortress walls reached almost 300 m, with the average thickness of about 3 m.
-In 1576-1586 the Castle was the residence of King Stefan Batory.
-During the Northern War of 1700-1721 the castle was destroyed by the Swedes.
+The length of the fortress walls reached almost 300 m, with an average thickness of about 3 m.
+In the second part of 16th century, the Castle was the residence of King Stefan Batory.
+During the Northern War at the beginning of the 18th century, the castle was destroyed by the Swedes.
 The Palace, fragments of defensive walls, the prince's quarters, the bridge and the castle site have survived until modern times.
 In 1925, a historical and archaeological museum was opened there.

 New Castle in Grodno

-In 1706, during the Great Northern War in Grodno, the Old Castle was demolished.
+In the early 18th century during the Great Northern War in Grodno, the Old Castle was demolished.
 Instead of spending time and money on restoration, it was decided to build a new castle.
 The construction and decoration lasted for 50 years and was completed in 1789.
 New Castle was used for General Sejm (Polish), and as the residence of Polish kings.

 During World War II, New Castle in Grodno was destroyed.
-When the complex was restored in 1952, it looked nothing like a palace.
+When the complex was restored in the middle of 20th century, it looked nothing like a palace.
 The buildings have obtained some features of the Soviet Empire, and the main tower spire appeared with a five-pointed star.